 Focusing on the Hutchinson community, Citizens Bank has made significant contributions, both in terms of dollars, and in community service time and effort.
-While it has funded and supported numerous community projects, the bank has continued its prudent management and operating standards to insure its safety and soundness for the benefit of customers and the community.
+While it has funded and supported numerous community projects, the bank has continued its prudent management and operating standards to ensure its safety and soundness for the benefit of customers and the community.
 Citizens Bank considers this ability to operate prudently while maintaining high levels of customer and community support to be its greatest achievement.

 What does the bank have to say to future generations?
 “Keep the best interest of the customer and community in mind at all times, and provide excellent service.”